4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Things to do in Dambulla

 One of the highlights of Dambulla is the iconic Dambulla Cave Temple.
-This sacred cave monastery features five caves (shrine rooms), that are full of ornate statues of Buddha.
+This sacred cave monastery features five caves (shrine rooms) full of ornate Buddha statues.

 Dambulla Cave Temple

-The dress code for Dambulla Cave Temple requires shoulders and knees covered.
+The dress code for Dambulla Cave Temple requires shoulders and knees to be covered.
 So remember to dress appropriately for your visit and be a mindful visitor.

-You will also need to take your shoes off to enter the temple.
+You must also remove your shoes to enter the temple.
 You can pay Rs.25 to the ‘shoe-keeper’ at the entrance.

 Sri Lanka itinerary | 4 week travel guide